 Formal assessment is initiated in one of two ways:

-- 3rd Grade Screening (students who score at the proficient level or above on the English Language Arts and Math California Standards Test are tested in the winter of each school year)
+- 3rd Grade Screening (students who score at 50% or above on district benchmarks in English Language Arts and Math are tested in the winter of each school year)

 - Teacher Referral and/or Parent Request (students recommended for GATE screening are tested in early March)

 - Note on Transfer Students:

 Transfer students who have been previously identified in another district are admitted to the GATE program during the interim school year.
 However, prior to continuing to the next grade level, students must be screened and meet the MSD identification criteria

 How does the GATE program meet gifted students’needs?

 The challenge for every educational program is to assure that ALL students, including those who are highly and uniquely capable, are challenged to operate at increasingly complex levels of thinking and production.

 MSD GATE teachers receive specialized training and use the district’s core curriculum and the California State Standards as the basis for providing a qualitatively different program.
 Students acquire grade-level concepts differentiated to include depth, complexity, novelty, and acceleration (where appropriate).
 This differentiation is provided through the following: